hodzanassredin/hodzanassredin.github.com/_posts/2015-05-14-distributed_done_right_2.md

 time processImagesAsyncTasks "processImagesAsyncTasks"
 time parallelSync "parallelSync"
 {% endhighlight %}
 On my machine with numImages = 2000, parallel asynchronous and parallel sync versions for cpu bound tasks take the same amount of time, but for io bound tasks sync version is 2 times slower than async.
 Sequential sync version is 10 times slower than parallel sync version.
 But do you see a problem here with async version?
 It has unbounded concurrency level.
 In short it maps all ids into tasks and starts them in parallel.
-This kind of behavior will stress our data source and until eventually it fails and requests starts to error.
+This kind of behavior will stress our data source until eventually it fails and requests starts to error.
 Let’s limit concurrency level with a semaphore.
 We can use TPL schedulers for that purpose also but semaphore is easier to understand.
 {% highlight fsharp %}
 let processImagesAsyncSlim limit =
     let throttler = new SemaphoreSlim(limit);